collaborativebioinformatics/SVHack_Mendelian/README.md

 SalsaValentina is an integrated pipeline for Mendelian inconsistency of SVs.
 We demonstrate the pipeline using the Genome in a Bottle (GIAB) Ashkenazim trio ( [HG002 son](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/PacBio_CCS_15kb_20kb_chemistry2/GRCh38), [HG003 father](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG003_NA24149_father/PacBio_CCS_15kb_20kb_chemistry2/GRCh38) & [HG004 mother](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG004_NA24143_mother/PacBio_CCS_15kb_20kb_chemistry2/GRCh38)) sequenced on Sequel II System with 2.0 chemistry and aligned to the GRCh38 genome reference.
 SVs are called using the [Sniffles2](https://github.com/fritzsedlazeck/Sniffles) variant caller.

 To merge the SV calls into a single VCF, two methods are compared: multi-sample SV calling using Sniffles2 and variant merging with [SURVIVOR] using default parameters (https://github.com/fritzsedlazeck/SURVIVOR)([Jeffares, D. et al., 2017](https://www.nature.com/articles/ncomms14061)).
 Each of the resulting merged VCFs is annotated for Mendelian inconsistencies using the [mendelian plugin of BCFtools](https://samtools.github.io/bcftools/howtos/plugin.mendelian.html) ([Heng Li, 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3198575/)).
-The positions of each SV inconsistent with Mendelian inheritance is extracted from the merged VCFs and [Samplot](https://github.com/ryanlayer/samplot) is used to visualize the region of each variant in each member of the trio ([Belyeu, J.R.,2021](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02380-5)). :warning: Local assembly...
+The positions of each SV inconsistent with Mendelian inheritance is extracted from the merged VCFs and [Samplot](https://github.com/ryanlayer/samplot) is used to visualize the region of each variant in each member of the trio ([Belyeu, J.R.,2021](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02380-5)).

 ## Workflow
 ![Workflow](https://github.com/collaborativebioinformatics/SVHack_Mendelian/blob/main/workflow.jpg)